-One day we went shopping in nearby Bancroft where I managed to put a dent in my credit card at a placed called Jungle Imports, with wonderful, friendly staff and really cool clothing!
+One day we went shopping in nearby Bancroft, where I managed to put a dent in my credit card at a place called Jungle Imports, with wonderful, friendly staff and really cool clothing!

 An Unexpected Mishap

 Once I had closed the door, the little wooden bar slipped down into a locking position!
-The third day I made sure to use the other shower and even then I was worried, but luckily no more mishaps.
+On the third day, I made sure to use the other shower, and even then, I was worried, but luckily, no more mishaps occurred.

 Off to London

-We returned to Glammis to attend our daughter’s wedding at a venue called Marwanda Estates, Kincardine.
-There is a garden called Sumac, a pond, a 28 acre forest with many trails, a beautiful fountain with mini lights for dancing in the evening; it was a perfect romantic magical place for our daughter’s wedding.
+We returned to Glammis to attend our daughter’s wedding at a venue called Marwanda Estates in Kincardine.
+There is a garden called Sumac, a pond, a 28-acre forest with many trails, and a beautiful fountain with mini lights for dancing in the evening; it was a perfect romantic and magical place for our daughter’s wedding.

-Sadly, we heard rumours that this lovely place would be closing its door in the foreseeable future.
+Sadly, we heard rumours that this lovely place would be closing its doors in the foreseeable future.